10 Impressive Health Benefits of Black Tea

 In particular, black teas reduce the risk of skin, breast, lung, and prostate cancers.

 Another test-tube study examined the effects of the polyphenols in tea on cancer cells.
-It revealed that black and green tea may play a role in regulating cancer cell growth and conquering new cell development.
+It revealed that black and green tea may play a vital role in regulating cancer cell growth and conquering new cell development.